albar965/littlenavmap-manual/src/en/ROUTEEXPORT.rst

    needed.
 -  ``Actual``: Actual departure time.
 Uses same default time as above.
    Adjust as needed.
--  ``en-route``: Traveling time as calculated by flight plan and current aircraft performance.
+-  ``En-route``: Traveling time as calculated by flight plan and current aircraft performance.
 -  ``Endurance``: Uses same default as above.
 Adjust as needed.